An owner of a flower shop stands in the front door of her business and looks out smiling

 • Deductible – This is the amount you pay for covered medical care before your plan starts to pay.
 Before you meet your deductible, you’re responsible for all costs (unless otherwise noted).
 After you meet your deductible, your plan starts to help pay for your medical care.

-• Copays – These are flat fees you pay each time you receive a service or procedure.
+• Copays – These are flat fees you pay each time you get a covered service or procedure.

-• Coinsurance This is a percentage of the total cost you pay for care, and your plan covers the rest.
+• Coinsurance – This is a percentage of the total cost you pay for care after you’ve met your deductible.
+Your plan covers the rest.

-• Out-of-pocket maximum – This is the most you’ll pay in a year.
-When you reach your out-of-pocket maximum, your insurance takes care of all remaining medical costs.
+• Out-of-pocket maximum – This is the most you’ll pay in a year for covered care.
+When you reach your out-of-pocket maximum, your insurance takes care of all remaining covered medical costs.

 Savings opportunities through the health insurance marketplace